Ace Books: 1953–1963: Genre specialization

 Ace's second title was a western (also tête-bêche): William Colt MacDonald's Bad Man's Return, bound with J. Edward Leithead's Bloody Hoofs.
 Mysteries and westerns alternated regularly for the first thirty titles, with a few books not in either genre, such as P. G. Wodehouse's Quick Service, bound with his The Code of the Woosters.
-In 1953, A.E. van Vogt's The World of Null-A, bound with his The Universe Maker, appeared; this was Ace's first foray into science fiction.
+In 1953, A. E. van Vogt's The World of Null-A, bound with his The Universe Maker, appeared; this was Ace's first foray into science fiction.
 (Earlier in 1953, Ace had released Theodore S. Drachman's Cry Plague!, with a plot that could be regarded as science fiction, but the book it was bound with—Leslie Edgley's The Judas Goat—is a mystery.)
 Another science fiction double followed later in 1953, and science fiction rapidly established itself, alongside westerns and mysteries, as an important part of Ace's business.
 By 1955, the company released more science fiction titles each year than in either of the other two genres, and from 1961 onward, science fiction titles outnumbered mysteries and westerns combined.
 Ace also published a number of lurid juvenile delinquent novels in the 1950s that are now very collectible, such as D-343, The Young Wolves by Edward De Roo and D-378, Out for Kicks by Wilene Shaw.

-By the late 1950s, Ace's output was approaching one hundred titles a year, still heavily dominated by the primary genres.
-Almost all the books were 35 cents, though some slim single volumes were 25 cents, and a handful were half a dollar.
-In the early '60s, rising costs finally forced an increase in the price of the books, and more books appeared at 40 cents, 45 cents and higher.
-A few thick volumes, such as the 1967 paperback of Frank Herbert's Dune, were priced at 95 cents.
-With Ballantine Books, Ace was the dominant American science fiction paperback publisher in the 1950s and 1960s.
-Other publishers followed their lead, catering to the increasing audience for science fiction, but none matched the influence of either company.